Group-invariant moments under tomographic projections: Introduction

 This question is already implicit in the classical cryo-EM literature.
 In cryo-EM, Kam's theorem shows that, under uniformly distributed viewing directions, the covariance of the 2D projection images determines the second-order rotationally invariant moment of the underlying 3D volume \cite{kam1980reconstruction,bendory2024sample,bhamre2015orthogonal}.
 In other words, although the volume itself is never directly observed, the full second-order rotationally invariant moment can still be recovered from the projected data.
 This naturally raises a broader question: when are the projected model~\eqref{eqn:projective-model} and the unprojected model~\eqref{eqn:unprojected-model} equivalent at the level of moments?

 The purpose of this work is to answer this question.
 We study orbit recovery from tomographic projections under random rotations and ask when the $d$-th order moments of the projected data determine the corresponding $d$-th order moments of the underlying object.
 Our main result shows that, under Haar-uniform distribution over $\SO(n)$, this equivalence holds whenever $d\le m$: the $d$-th order moment of the projected data determines the full $d$-th order moment of the object, regardless of the ambient dimension $n$.
 Consequently, any orbit-identifiability result for the unprojected model that is formulated in terms of the $d$-th order Haar-orbit moment transfers immediately to the tomographic setting under the same conditions.
-In particular, the classical cryo-EM relation appears as the special case $(n,m,d)=(3,2,2)$.

-Our results place the cryo-EM second-moment phenomenon within a broader geometric framework that applies in arbitrary ambient and projection dimensions and for higher-order moments.
+In particular, Kam's classical cryo-EM relation appears as the special case $(n,m,d)=(3,2,2)$.
+We note, however, that the derivations in the cryo-EM literature, such as Kam's original analysis~\cite{kam1980reconstruction}, establish the second-order result in a highly explicit and model-specific manner.
+Our result shows that this phenomenon is not specific to the particular case $(n,m,d)=(3,2,2)$, but follows from a a general statement in Fourier slice geometry: Whenever $d \le m$, any $d$ frequencies lie in a common $m$-dimensional slice and the Haar invariance of the rotational distribution implies that the projected $d$-th order moment determines the full $d$-th order moment.

 The underlying intuition is illustrated in Figure~\ref{fig:1}.
-By the Fourier-slice theorem, the Fourier transform of a tomographic projection is the restriction of the ambient Fourier transform to a rotated central slice; see Figure~\ref{fig:1}(a).
+By the Fourier slice theorem, the Fourier transform of a tomographic projection is the restriction of the ambient Fourier transform to a rotated central slice; see Figure~\ref{fig:1}(a).
 In the cryo-EM setting, this implies that any two frequencies lie in a common 2D slice.
 More generally, if $d\le m$, then any $d$ frequencies lie in a common $m$-dimensional slice; see Figure~\ref{fig:1}(b)-(c).
 The proof turns this geometric observation into a formal theorem by combining the Fourier slice theorem with Haar invariance, which allows one to transport any such slice back to a reference projection geometry.
 More broadly, the present work identifies the threshold $d\le m$ as the natural regime in which $d$-th order orbit information is preserved under tomographic projection.
 This provides a direct bridge between moment-based identifiability in the unprojected model and moment-based identifiability in the tomographic model.